Guide to Representations & Warranties Insurance

 1. The Typical Policyholder

-While either buyer or seller can be the insured, 90% of the policies placed are buy-side, protecting the buyer from any breaches of the seller’s representations.
-Here are five buy-side details that provide more explanation:
+While either buyer or seller can be the insured, 97% of the policies placed are buy-side, protecting the buyer from any breaches of the seller’s representations.

 For more information on buy-side versus sell-side, read our blog post, Buy-Side vs. Sell-Side Policies—Which is Best for You?
 Part 1 and the accompanying Part 2 post.